HeleneRL/Master_Thesis_DAS_cable_inversion/README.txt

        src/                          All pipeline stages + the solver.
        README.md                     Detailed pipeline documentation.

-   Useful_helper_scripts/            Stand-alone analysis / QC scripts used
+   Useful_helper_scripts/            Stand-alone analysis / QC scripts
-                                     while producing the thesis figures.
-                                     These are NOT part of the core inversion and are not needed to reproduce the cable estimate.
-See the header docstring
+                                     These are NOT part of the core inversion
-                                     in each script for usage.

    README.txt                        This file.

 -------------------------------------------------------------------------------
- WHAT THE PIPELINE DOES (high level)
+ WHAT THE PIPELINE DOES (very high level)
 -------------------------------------------------------------------------------

  The pipeline estimates the 3D geometry of a submarine fiber-optic cable from the direct-wave arrival times of known acoustic transmissions recorded by a DAS system.
 In order, it:

-   1. Detects arrivals in the raw DAS recordings with a matched filter and scores each pick (detector_bulk.py).
+   1. Detects arrivals in the raw DAS recordings with a matched filter (detector_bulk.py).
    2. Matches transmission timestamps to source GPS positions (build_transmitter_positions.py).
    3. Builds a channel-indexed prior cable geometry